 Known to everyone as Baby Mary, she was my dearest friend for three fleeting years, from age four to seven.
-Nearly six decades later and I can still picture her heart-shaped face the color of warm caramel framed by waves of chocolate-brown hair, her wide eyes glistening shyly.
+Nearly seven decades later and I can still picture her heart-shaped face the color of warm caramel framed by waves of chocolate-brown hair, her wide eyes glistening shyly.

 At the time my family occupied the corner house of a row of two-family homes on Eastchester Road in The Bronx.
 Baby Mary and her large family, the Romanos, shared one house.
 She lived on the ground floor with her parents, maternal grandmother and older brother.
 Her aunt, uncle, cousins and paternal grandmother lived upstairs.
 We were just three houses away – close enough for little girls to run giggling back and forth multiple times a day.
 We spent all our time together, busy with important little girl things.

 I was fascinated by Baby Mary’s mother and grandmother.
-They did piecemeal work from home, sewing little bows onto ladies’ panties.
+They did work from home, sewing little bows and pearls onto ladies’ panties.
 Their hands moved like quicksilver as they sat in their crowded living room watching soap operas and sewing.
 I rarely saw Baby Mary’s father; he worked in New Jersey in his cousin’s shoe repair shop and only came home on weekends.

 At the age of five Baby Mary and I started kindergarten.
 Every morning my mother would walk us to school and pick us up in the afternoon.
 The best times were when she came to get us in her car.
 My mother was one of the few women in our neighborhood who had a driver’s license.
 We would gleefully hop into her Ford, begging she take us to Carvel for ice cream.
 Sometimes we’d stop for gas and my mother would complain about the price being 30 cents a gallon, calling it highway robbery.